ABOUT AUTHENTICITY AND HOW TO FIND YOUR TRUE SELF

 This sentence rings the bell with me and with many women I’ve worked with: “I don’t know who I am anymore!”
 The question is: “Have you ever known who you really are?”

 We live in a society that puts high pressure on young girls and women to fit certain standards of intelligence and beauty.
-This makes it harder and harder for many women to feel liked, included and accepted.
+This makes it harder and harder for many women to feel liked, accepted, included.

 The problem occurs when we are not able to satisfy some of our human desires by ourselves and we use others as a source of happiness and love.
-From doing things we don’t really want to do in order to be liked, constantly playing a role to fit in or to impress others, pretending that everything is fine when it isn’t in order to look strong, putting on some kind of mask in order to look smarter, lighter or brighter.
+From doing things we don’t really want to do in order to be liked, constantly playing a role to fit in or to impress others, pretending that everything is fine when it isn’t so we can look strong, wearing a mask to look smarter, lighter or brighter.

-Being ourselves has become an act of courage.
+To drop out the mask wasn’t easy.
+You see, being ourselves is an act of courage.
 A choice we’re making.
-It’s not always easy, as sometimes being true to what you know is right means going against the crowd.
+It can be hard, as sometimes being true to what we know is right means going against the crowd.
 On the other hand, it comes with a huge amount of Self-Respect, Freedom, and Inner Peace.

 So what is it to be authentic?